University of Gezira: Campuses

 In Al Dabbah, Sudan (Northern state), there is the National Institute for Desert studies.

 Enrollment

-The number of students enrolled in the University of Gezira has reached 18,221 students registered for bachelor degree, 3350 for technical Diploma and 3622 students in postgraduate programs.
+The number of students enrolled in the University of Gezira has reached 18,221 students registered for bachelor's degree, 3350 for technical Diploma and 3622 students in postgraduate programs.
 This has coincided with the development of the infrastructure of Faculties and Institutes and furnishing.